orhunyildiz/orhunyildiz/README.md

 </div>

-My name is Orhun YILDIZ and I'm a software engineer student at Karadeniz Technical University.
-I'm from Turkey, currently living in Trabzon.
+My name is Orhun YILDIZ and I'm a software engineer graduated from Karadeniz Technical University.
+I'm from Turkey, currently living in Izmir.
 Have a nice day :)

 ## 🔧 Technologies & Tools